What Is Pay-Per-Mile Car Insurance?

 Pay-Per-Mile vs. Telematics Programs

-Telematics programs like Progressive Snapshot or Allstate Drivewise monitor a much broader range of behaviors — hard braking, rapid acceleration, nighttime driving, and phone use — to generate a driving score that influences your discount.
+Telematics programs monitor a much broader range of behaviors — hard braking, rapid acceleration, nighttime driving, and phone use — to generate a driving score that influences your discount.
 The coverage itself remains a traditional policy; you're just earning a discount on top of it.
+For a comprehensive comparison of the top programs, see our usage-based insurance program comparison.

 Pay-per-mile is purely about how far you go, not how you drive.
 This makes it more predictable for mileage-focused savers, but it won't reward you additionally for being a smooth, cautious driver.
-For a deeper look at the privacy trade-offs of behavior-based tracking, see our guide on telematics programs pros and cons.
+For drivers who want flexible billing without a full commitment, explore subscription-based car insurance as another alternative worth comparing.

 When Traditional Insurance Makes More Sense